cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 For a discussion about different approaches to historical reconstruction (a different point of view from Albala’s strict call for “authenticity”)

 -   Fors, Hjalmar, Lawrence M. Principe, and H. Otto Sibum.
-‘From the Library to the Laboratory and Back Again: Experiment as a Tool for Historians of Science.’
-Ambix 63, no. 2 (2016): 85–97
+"From the Library to the Laboratory and Back Again: Experiment as a Tool for Historians of Science." *Ambix* 63, no. 2 (2016): 85–97

 -   Lawrence Principe, “Chymical Exotica in the Seventeenth Century, or, How to Make the Bologna Stone” *Ambix* 63 (2016): 118-44.